niccolocorsani/Exif-Image-Viewer-Py/README.md

 The features that the application offer are those of:

--Open an image
+- Open an image

--Place it at 512x512 size
+- Place it at 512x512 size

 -Rotate the image